 Our Board has undertaken a review of its composition, the composition of its committees and the independence of our directors and considered whether any director has a material relationship with us that could compromise his or her ability to exercise independent judgment in carrying out his or her responsibilities.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board of Directors has determined that none of Mr. Chai and Drs.
-Berkenblit, Lin, Woodhouse, Haak-Frendscho, Kutzkey and Rothenberg, representing seven of our eight directors, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors qualifies as "independent" as that term is defined under the Nasdaq rules.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our Board of Directors has determined that no director, except for Craig Parker, has a relationship that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of our directors, except for Craig Parker, has qualified as "independent" as that term is defined under the Nasdaq rules.